fiorezy/Redoran-Extended---NPC-Dialogue/README.md

-# Septimus-Extended---NPC Dialogue Addon
+# Redoran-Extended---NPC Dialogue Addon

 ![Image 0](https://i.imgur.com/onOXYv3.png)

 # Introduction

 Hello!
-This addon will integrate various mods designed to expand NPC dialogue into the world of Septimus-ified Skyrim.
+This addon will integrate various mods designed to expand NPC dialogue into the world of Redoran-ified Skyrim.
 This will be a **manual process** with various steps involving downloading, rearranging, etc. A provided megapatch will be available at the end of the guide.

 A **NEW SAVE is required**.

 # Installation

 First of all, we're going to right-click on the left side of MO2 and highlight the "All Mods" option, then click the dropdown of "Create separator above".
-We'll call it **[NoDelete] [002.00] SEPTIMUS EXTENDED - NPC DIALOGUE**.
+We'll call it **[NoDelete] [002.00] REDORAN EXTENDED - NPC DIALOGUE**.
 All of the following mods will be installed under this separator, and the separator itself will go just below the separator called "THE DANGER ZONE".

-All the plugins going forward will be at the very bottom, **BELOW all of the Septimus patches** but **BEFORE DynDOLOD.esp**.
+All the plugins going forward will be at the very bottom, **BELOW all of the Redoran patches** but **BEFORE DynDOLOD.esp**.

 ## General Overhauls